open-resources/physics_bank/content/public/009.Work/Work-Energy Theorem/Sled Hill/sled_hill.md

 ## Part 3

-Write Newton's second law in component form and solve for the force of kinetic friction on the rider and sled system if their combined mass is {{ params.m }} kg.
+Write Newton's second law in component form and solve for the force of kinetic friction on the rider and sled system if their combined mass is {{ params_m }} kg.
 Your file must be a pdf titled "part3.pdf".

 ### Answer Section